-Rocky Mountain Power plans to submit an application in early July 2020 to the Wyoming Public Service Commission for a certificate of public convenience and necessity for the Project codifying that the Project is necessary and in the public interest.
-An order is expected by the Commission by February 2021 and will include a condition that Rocky Mountain Power submit 100 percent of the ROW prior to construction.
+Rocky Mountain Power submitted an application on August 26, 2020 to the Wyoming Public Service Commission for a certificate of public convenience and necessity for the Project codifying that the Project is necessary and in the public interest.
+An order is expected by the Commission by March 2021 and will include a condition that Rocky Mountain Power submit 100 percent of the ROW prior to construction.
 Rocky Mountain Power is in the process of obtaining easements from multiple landowners for the transmission line ROW and will submit proof of legal access to Carbon County as a condition of approval of the CUP.
-Rocky Mountain Power will submit proof of ownership for the Aeolus Substation expansion that is owned by Rocky Mountain Power.